the rest of the site

 The scored line will make the lacquer break like glass.

-It's about 7/16" wide.
+Mine's about 7/16" wide.

-Sometimes I use it like this:
+Sometimes I use it like this, two hands, pulling it toward me:

-I can now use the rocker upside down as a horizontal saw
+I can now gently use the rocker upside down as a horizontal saw to remove all the lacquer inside that scored line:

 I also use my violin knife, the large one, to clean the back surface.